lakshitha1629/graphics/tensorflow_graphics/g3doc/api_docs/python/tfg/geometry/representation/triangle/normal.md

 <!-- Placeholder for "Used in" -->

+#### Note:

-Note: In the following, A1 to An are optional batch dimensions, which should be broadcast compatible.
+In the following, A1 to An are optional batch dimensions, which must be broadcast compatible.

 #### Args:

 * <b>`v0`</b>: A tensor of shape `[A1, ..., An, 3]`, where the last dimension
   represents the first vertex of a triangle.
 * <b>`v1`</b>: A tensor of shape `[A1, ..., An, 3]`, where the last dimension
   represents the second vertex of a triangle.
 * <b>`v2`</b>: A tensor of shape `[A1, ..., An, 3]`, where the last dimension
   represents the third vertex of a triangle.
 * <b>`clockwise`</b>: Winding order to determine front-facing triangles.
-* <b>`normalize`</b>: Bool defining whether output normals are normalized.
+* <b>`normalize`</b>: A `bool` indicating whether output normals should be normalized by the function.
 * <b>`name`</b>: A name for this op.
 Defaults to "triangle_normal".